SamiLhll/macrosyntR/README.md

  ```

-### 1 - Draw an oxford grid to visualize my data :
+### 1 - Draw an oxford grid to visualize the data :

 ### 2 - Calculate and plot the significant macrosynteny blocks :